 You really don’t have to have expensive coffee to have fresh coffee!
 For example, I found some really great whole beans at Safeway that are extremely fresh, and taste awesome.

 How do you keep them fresh after buying them?
 I recommend a couple different options, however my personal favorite is the Atmos Canister by Fellow Products.

 Alternatively, here are some other options that will keep you beans fresher for longer.

 Pro-Tip: I don’t recommend keeping coffee in a freezer, however if you do, only use what you need and immediately put it back in.
 Learn why in this article.

 Many people may not realize this, however after coffee is ground, it much more quickly loses its freshness, taste, and oils that are there when you don’t have coffee pre-ground.

-Because of this, I highly recommend getting yourself a cheap coffee grinder, and then grinding only the coffee you need every morning.
+Because of this, I highly recommend getting yourself a cheap coffee grinder (not a blade grinder), and then grinding only the coffee you need every morning.

 I say a cheap grinder… because the grinder can become one of your most expensive pieces of equipment if you aren’t careful.